 As mentioned, Melbourne did not rip up its tram tracks like most cities did and this has led to some key advantages and disadvantages.
 Mainly, despite the Disability Discrimination Act of 1992 requiring that 90% of the tram network be accessible by 2017, as of 2020, only around 25% has accessible tram stops.
 Compounding the issue of broken promises, the few trams that are accessible do not always have an accessible platform.
 Unlike kneeling busses with flip-top ramps, even the newest trams require a proper platform.

-There is a free tram zone around the CBD and a few other areas but the changes of getting an accessible tram and accessible platform are not in anyone’s favour for those with a disability or even a stroller.
+There is a free tram zone around the CBD and a few other areas but the chances of getting an accessible tram and accessible platform are not in anyone’s favour for those with a disability or even a stroller.
 Many have very steep steps that many mobility limited people that still can walk would not be able to ascend.
 Getting around by tram is not recommended but, there are times where it could be the only mass transit option since the assumption by government has been that tram service does not require bus service near it.
 In these cases, a taxi or rideshare may be your only option.